MikeWasHere/FinalProject/bbaklava/README.md

 ```

 In this following example I am going to show you how we used Hover animation on the side bar.
 So basically what happends is when you hover over a side element, it will slightly grow.
-As you can see all I did was add the class "hvr-grow" and the animation will be set.
+As you can see all I did was add the ```class="hvr-grow"``` and the animation will be set.
 ```
 html